magentabusiness/magentabusiness.github.io/_includes/docs/user-guide/install/config.md

 Linux: /usr/share/thingsboard/conf
 ```

-But if ThingsBoard is installed as a **microservice**, then each component of the platform will have separate configuration files.
+But if IoT Hub is installed as a **microservice**, then each component of the platform will have separate configuration files.

 In this guide all application properties will be divided by components where they are applied. **Note** that in case of **monolithic application**
 all application properties are located in the single file - **thingsboard.yml** and all environment variables are in **thingsboard.conf**

-#### ThingsBoard Core Settings
+#### IoT Hub Core Settings

 This is the main configuration file that contains configuration properties
 for transports (HTTP, MQTT, CoAP), database (Cassandra, PostgreSQL, TimescaleDB), clustering (Zookeeper and gRPC), etc.